Making Smart Fabric Choices for Institutional Spaces

 The above fabrics are what I feel are the easiest go to when designing for institutional spaces due to the durability and peace of mind of the moisture barrier.
 There are hundreds of other fabrics that can be used if you don’t feel a moisture barrier is needed.
 What they should all have in common, is again, a high double rub count.
 It is also a good idea to see that they have a soil and stain resistant finish (as do Crypton’s.
 Silica it is inherent in the silicone).

-What you also may notice on all of these labels, is the “Maintenance”.
-This is your cleaning code that should be adhered to for the longevity of the fabric.
-The examples I’ve chosen to focus on today all have W or WS.
-W is telling you to clean with a water based cleaning agents or foam.
-WS is telling you to clean with water based cleaning agents, or foam or pure water free solvents (Renuzit is a water free solvent).
+What you may also notice on all of these labels is the “Maintenance” code.
+Follow this cleaning code to maximize the longevity of your fabric.
+The examples I’ve chosen to focus on today all carry a W or WS rating.
+W means you should clean with water-based cleaning agents or foam.
+WS means you can clean with water-based cleaning agents, foam, or pure water-free solvents (Renuzit is a water-free solvent).

-Cleaning codes are often found on the fabric sample you can order prior to ordering or specifying your fabric (always ask for a physical sample to see true color).
-For more in depth information on cleaning resources and considerations please follow this link.
-You can obtain cleaning instructions for your specific fabric by contacting fabric manufacturer, please ask for these instructions, keep them on file and by all means use them.
+You’ll find cleaning codes on the fabric sample you can order before specifying your fabric (always ask for a physical sample to see the true color).
+Contact the fabric manufacturer to get the cleaning instructions for your specific fabric.
+Ask for these instructions, keep them on file, and by all means use them.
 Your fabric will thank you.

 Mayer Fabrics Card Echo Turquoise